fengranMark/ConvSearch-Survey/README.md

 # ConvSearch-Survey
 This is the collection of papers related to conversarional search.
 These papers are organized according to our survey paper [A Survey of Conversational Search](https://arxiv.org/pdf/2410.15576).

 Feel free to contact us if you find a mistake or have any advice.
-Email: fengran.mo@umontreal.ca and dou@ruc.edu.cn.

 ## 🌟 Citation
 Please kindly cite our paper if helps your research: